-or words you typed.In the Find by Caption or Note dialog box,Options in the dialog box arespecify search criteria.
+FIGURE 6-7: In the Find by Caption or Note dialog box, specify search criteria.

+Options in the dialog box are

 Match Only the Beginning of Words in Captions and Notes: Select this radio button when you know that your caption or note begins with words you type in the text box.

-- Match Any Part of Any Word in Captions and Notes: Select this radio button if you're not sure whether the text typed in the box is used at the beginning of a caption or note, or whether it's contained within the caption name or note text. - 5.
-Click OK.
+Match Any Part of Any Word in Captions and Notes: Select this radio button if you're not sure whether the text typed in the box is used at the beginning of a caption or note, or whether it's contained within the caption name or note text.